-36This evidence is consistent with the more detailed analysis by Johnson et al. (2013) using micro estate tax data of 2007 decedents matched to 2006 income tax returns.
-If anything, Johnson et al. (2013) find slightly decreasing rates of returns for some asset classes (see their Figure 2), suggesting that our capitalization method might actually slightly understate wealth concentration in 2006.
+^{37.} This evidence is consistent with the more detailed analysis by Johnson, Raub, and Newcomb (2013), which uses micro estate tax data of 2007 decedents matched to 2006 income tax returns.
+If anything, Johnson, Raub, and Newcomb (2013) find slightly decreasing rates of returns for some asset classes (see their Figure 2), suggesting that our capitalization method might actually slightly understate wealth concentration in 2006.